 The Telikin claims to be the easiest computer for seniors to use.
-It has a plug-and-play setup and offers a simple, user-friendly interface, with large buttons anchored along the side of the touchscreen for each function: email, web browsing, photos, games, video chat, etc. It also comes with a large-print keyboard and a wired mouse.
+It has a plug-and-play setup and offers a simple, user-friendly interface, with large buttons anchored along the side of the touchscreen for each function: email, Web browsing, photos, games, video chat, etc. It also comes with a large-print keyboard, a wired mouse, and a text-to-speech function that allows your emails to be read out loud to you.
 A feature called Tech Buddy allows a designated person to access the Telikin remotely, so seniors who run into problems can get assistance from a friend or family member.

 However, for the price, the machine is underpowered.
 (It has an outdated processor and only 2GB of RAM.)
 Plus, it only works with certain printers, and the operating system is locked down, so you can't install any software.

 You might be better off buying a cheaper desktop computer elsewhere and adding special software to simplify things.
 But for tech-fearful older adults who have never used a computer before, it might fit the bill.
-(Telikin also offers a 15-inch touchscreen laptop as well as a 22-inch desktop model that includes text-to-speech, meaning it can read your emails out loud to you.)
+(Telikin also offers a 15-inch touchscreen laptop as well as an 18-inch desktop model, although both of these lack the text-to-speech functionality.)
 The company offers a 60-day money-back guarantee.